arishimam/studybuddy/README.md

 ## Additional Notes

-[Additional information or steps necessary for your project.]
+[Additional information or steps necessary for project.]